 In the DevOps world, there is no single magical tool that fits all the needs.
 It is about choosing the right tool that fits an organization’s needs.
 Let’s find out about them.

 Travis CI is a Cloud-hosted, distributed continuous integration platform used to build and test projects hosted at GitHub and Bitbucket.
 It is configured by adding a YAML file.

-It can be tested for free for open-source projects and on a fee basis for a private project.
+It can be tested for free for open-source projects and on a fee basis for a private projects.

 CircleCI is available in the form of cloud-based as well as on-premise solutions for continuous integration.
-It is easy and fast to start and support lightweight easily readable YAML configurations.
+It is easy and fast to start and supports lightweight, easily readable YAML configurations.